Her contentions are her children, Heaven help him who denies!

 - Munchkin invokes this with the "Mommy" card.
 When someone is in combat with a weaker monster or one that's been turned into a Baby, you can play this card to summon the monster's mother, who is ten levels higher.
 And woe is you if the Baby + Mommy combo is applied on a Lv.
 20 Plutonium Dragon...

 - Dungeons & Dragons

-- Mayfair Games' 1E Role Aids supplement Lizardmen.
-When female lizardmen are guarding the eggs in the hatchling pool, they fight at as level 3 fighters (instead of their normal level 1), a bonus given them by the lizardman deity Rega.
+- Mayfair Games' Role Aids supplement Lizardmen.
+When female lizardmen are guarding the eggs in the hatchling pool, they fight as level 3 fighters (instead of their normal level 1), a bonus given the by the lizardman deity Rega.

-- The Grey Render◊ is a huge monstrosity with a penchant for "adopting" small creatures of other species, to whom it will thereafter bring food and protection.
+- The Grey Render◊ is a huge monstrosity with a penchant for "adopting" small creatures of other species (even ones it would normally eat), to whom it will thereafter bring food and protection.
 And if you dare so much as look at them funny, it will tear you down like the squishy little piece of meat you are and share your body with its protegés.

 - In GURPS Bestiary, a sidebar makes it very clear why you shouldn't get between a mother animal and her young.

 Mothers protecting their young are the fiercest foes on Earth, and probably anywhere else for that matter.
 Mother animals know no fear, are quick to feel threatened, take offense easily, and will attack viciously, giving no quarter.